-The Testament of Saint Francis Assisi (1226)
+Testament of Saint Francis of Assisi

 1In this way did the Lord give me, Brother Francis, the grace to begin doing penance: when I was in sin, it seemed too bitter for me to see lepers.
 2And the Lord Himself led me among them and I showed mercy to them.
 3And when I left them, what had seemed bitter to me was changed into sweetness of soul and body.
 And afterwards I delayed a little and left the world.